State adds 1,780 new COVID cases to its total on Saturday

-A total of doses of 2,740,105 vaccine have been delivered to providers in Illinois, including Chicago.
+A total of 2,740,105 vaccine doses have been delivered to providers in Illinois, including Chicago.
 In addition, approximately 443,700 doses total have been allocated to the federal government’s Pharmacy Partnership Program for long-term care facilities.

 This brings the total Illinois doses to 3,183,805.
 A total of 2,626,668 vaccines have been administered in Illinois as of Friday, including 312,513 for long-term care facilities.
 On Friday, 83,048 doses were administered in Illinois.